Funny the World...

 FRIENDS WHO APPEAR MOST OFTEN IN THIS JOURNAL:

-Peggy - the new Peggy who appears in journal entries now was in my writing group for awhile and she now lives in Atria, where my mother llives.
-She and my mother have become friends and she has been invaluable in giving me reports on how my mother is doing.
+Peggy - the new Peggy who appears in journal entries now was in my writing group for awhile and she lived at Atria, where my mother llives.
+She and my mother became friends but she has now moved to a different facility and my mother no longer remembers her.

 Char - We have been friends since college and with her I have gone on some of the weirdest and most fun adventures of my life.
 The stories in which Char is a co-star are always the best ones.